How is an Achilles tendon injury diagnosed?

 A thorough evaluation after an Achilles tendon rupture is important.
-The diagnosis can usually be made clinically, needing without the use of advanced imaging modalities such as MRI.
+The diagnosis can usually be made clinically, without the use of advanced imaging modalities such as MRI.
 The patient usually has a palpable gap at the area of the Achilles tendon rupture.
-Occasionally, the tendon ruptures off its insertion on the calcaneus– termed an insertional rupture.
+While ruptures are usually located 2-3 inches above the Achilles attachment to the heel bone, the rupture occasionally tears off at its attachment to the heel bone (calcaneus) – termed an insertional rupture.
 A Thompson test is utilized to confirm the diagnosis of an Achilles tendon rupture.
-The test is done by lying a patient on their belly and squeezing the calf.
-If the tendon is intact, there is gentle plantar flexion of the foot.
-If the tendon is ruptured, there is no motion of the foot.
-X-rays are occasionally indicated.
-The x-rays are used to check that there has been no avulsion, or pulling up, of the calcaneus.
+The test is done by laying a patient on his or her belly and squeezing the calf.
+If the tendon is intact, there is brisk downward movement (plantar flexion) of the foot.
+On the other hand, if the tendon is ruptured, there is no motion of the foot when the calf muscle is squeezed.
+X-rays are sometimes required to confirm that there has been no avulsion, or bone being pulled off of the heel bone.

 What is the treatment for a ruptured Achilles tendon?